Should I switch my current DNS resolver?

 - Sometimes an ISP actually has worse DNS resolvers (slower, less secure) than a 3rd party DNS service.

 - Many years ago, I made use of my ISP’s DNS resolving services.
-They would occasionally go down – every few months.
-It made it look like the Internet was “down”, but it was just their DNS resolvers that were down.
+They would occasionally go down every few months.
+It made it look like the Internet was down, but it was just their DNS resolvers that were down, which caused software to fail since they could not resolve domains to connect to services.

 - Can be faster than your ISP’s DNS resolvers.
 This is due to 3rd party DNS services having a very large network infrastructure.
 They can handle large amounts of traffic with ease.